Understanding Micron Sizes in Hashmaking

 Color, Clarity, and Melt Quality

-Micron selection also influences how rosin looks and behaves once pressed.
+Micron selection also influences how bubble hash and live hash rosin look once processed.

 Full Melt, Full Transparency